google/trillian/docs/storage/commit_log/commit_log_based_storage_design.md

 Kafka topics are configured never to expire entries (this is a supported mode), and Kafka is known to scale to multiple terabytes within a single partition.

-HBase instances are one-per-cluster, built from the contents of the Kafka topics, and, consequently, are essentially disposable.
+HBase instances are assumed to be one-per-cluster, built from the contents of the Kafka topics, and, consequently, are essentially disposable.

 Queued leaves are sent by the Trillian frontends to the Kafka `Leaves` topic.
 Since Kafka topics are append-only and immutable, this effectively sequences